sdoria/SimpleSelfAttention/README.md

 %run train.py --woof 1 --size 256 --bs 64 --mixup 0.2 --sa 1 --epoch 5  --lr 3e-3

---woof: 0 for Imagenette, 1 for Imagewoof (dataset will download automatically)
+- woof: 0 for Imagenette, 1 for Imagewoof (dataset will download automatically)

---size: image size
+- size: image size

---bs: batch size
+- bs: batch size

---mixup: 0 for no mixup data augmentation
+- mixup: 0 for no mixup data augmentation

---sa: 1 if we use SimpleSelfAttention, otherwise 0
+- sa: 1 if we use SimpleSelfAttention, otherwise 0

---sym: 1 if we add symmetry to SimpleSelfAttention (need to have sa=1)
+- sym: 1 if we add symmetry to SimpleSelfAttention (need to have sa=1)

---epoch: number of epochs
+- epoch: number of epochs

---lr: learning rate
+- lr: learning rate

---lrfinder: 1 to run learning rate finder, don't train
+- lrfinder: 1 to run learning rate finder, don't train

---dump: 1 to print model, don't train
+- dump: 1 to print model, don't train

---arch: default is 'xresnet50'
+- arch: default is 'xresnet50'
+- gpu: gpu to train on (by default uses all available GPUs??)

+For faster training on multiple GPUs, you can try running: python -m fastai.launch train.py

 ## Image classification results